Nemikolh/oil-rs/parsers/README.md

 visual constrains on the style.
 So how can we express more complex visual?

-First, classes can also be parameterize like template.
+First, classes can also be parameterize like component.
 Here is an
 example:

 ```css